enebular/docs/en/Deploy/DeployFlow/Lambda/index.md

 ## Edit data flow

-To confirm the operation, let's create a flow that returns a Lambda Request to a Lambda Response.
+To confirm the operation, create a flow that returns a Lambda Request to a Lambda Response.

 ![image](/_asset/images/Deploy/DeployFlow/Lambda/deploy-deployflow-lambda_03.png)